 Saving money on the cover you need

-You might quite properly give your touring caravan insurance a high priority, but that does not mean overlooking the opportunities for saving money on its cost.
+You might quite properly give your touring or static caravans insurance a high priority, but that does not mean overlooking the opportunities for saving money on its cost.

-Whenever you are buying any kind of insurance, it is not just a question of going for the cheapest, but the cover you actually need – the cover that provides the protection for your individual needs and circumstances.
+Whenever you are buying any kind of insurance or getting a quote, it is not just a question of going for the cheapest, but the cover you actually need – the cover that provides the protection for your individual needs and circumstances.

-This is just as true when looking for caravan insurance – bearing in mind that your needs and circumstances may change from one year to the next.
+This is just as true when looking for caravan insurance whether your van is continually used for holidays or in storage – bearing in mind that your needs and circumstances may change from one year to the next.

-The aim, therefore, is likely to be finding cover that represents good value for money, rather than just an apparently bargain basement deal.
+The aim, therefore, is likely to be finding cover that represents good value for money and includes features and benefits you need, rather than just an apparently bargain basement deal or an offer that looks too good to be true – which is just might be.

-You are likely to want to do some shopping around, but this may prove a daunting task these days, with so many insurers offering such a wide range of products.
+You are likely to want to do some shopping around, but this may prove a daunting task these days, with so many insurance providers offering such a wide range of products and different policy terms, conditions and benefits.

-Advice might be given by friends, relatives or fellow caravanners, but what you are really likely to appreciate is expert, professional advice about securing good value for money.
+Advice might be given by friends, relatives or fellow caravanners, but what you are really likely to appreciate is expert, professional advice about securing good value for money insurance cover.

-It might prove quite an involved and complicated question deciding the cover you need for your particular make, model and age of touring caravan and the use to which it is put.
+It might prove quite an involved and complicated question deciding the insurance cover you need for your particular make, model and age of towing or static caravan and the use to which it is put.

 To complicate things still further, there is a wide array of insurers all apparently competing for your business and offering a broad range of products to do so.

-We may help to identify caravan insurance products which you might not otherwise find for yourself – and, into the bargain, help you to save money on the price of the premiums.
-We can answer many of your questions – and arrange the cover you need – entirely online, but if you prefer an even more personal touch, simply call us via our dedicated telephone helpline – no waiting in a queue to talk to an anonymously distant call centre agent.
+We may help to identify caravan insurance products which you might not otherwise find for yourself – and, into the bargain, help you to save money on the price of the insurance premiums.
+We can answer many of your questions – and arrange the cover you need – entirely online, but if you prefer an even more personal touch, simply ‘phone us on 01702 606301 – no waiting in a queue to talk to an anonymously distant call centre agent.

 Additional money saving tips